digimakergo/digimaker/doc/Basic-ideas.md

          ...
   - service 2
 ```
 NOT THIS(this is why mysql master-slave or other sync is not a good solution because data1 and data2 below sync can be desaster, specally when traffic is high, you have no control of data sync).
+The principle for sync is that: service should not be available while it's data is syncing.
 ```
   - load balancer
      - service 1 implementation with data1